-ANCHORAGE, Alaska – Providence Alaska Children's Hospital provides free immunization clinics for children 10 a.m.-1 p.m. on the first Saturday of each month in Providence Alaska Medical Center Suite A351 (A Tower).
+ANCHORAGE, Alaska – Providence Alaska Children's Hospital provides free immunization clinics for children 10 a.m.-1 p.m. on the first Saturday of each month.
+Beginning Aug.
+5, the clinic will be located in Suite D-338 (D Tower) at Providence Alaska Medical Center.

 No appointment is necessary; this is a free walk-in clinic.